Love French Food

 ❤️About This Recipe

-This wonderful Tarte Tatin was first made by accident in the Hotel Tatin in Lamotte-Beuvron in France in 1898!
+This wonderful apple tatin recipe was first made by accident in the Hotel Tatin in Lamotte-Beuvron, France, in 1898!
 The hotel was run by two sisters, Stephanie and Caroline Tatin.

-Stephanie was overworked one day and was making an apple pie (make this easy apple pie version Best Easy Apple Pie Filling Galette.) when she left the apples cooking too long and they started to burn.
+As the story goes, Stephanie was overworked one day and was making an apple pie (make this easy apple pie version, Homemade Apple Pie Filling in a Galette) when she left the apples cooking too long, and they started to burn.

 In trying to save the pie, she just put the pastry on top of the pan of apples and put it in the oven to cook.
 To everyone's amazement, her guests loved the new dessert, and it became a classic French dessert.